Braedach/Wazuh-Project-LearningLab/README.md

 ## Post Installation

-If you read the Wazuh blog posts there are lots of interesting work Becareful following the blog posts - they tend to leave the rules in the default rules range and this will cause problems.
+If you read the Wazuh blog posts there are lots of interesting work
+1. Becareful following the blog posts - they tend to leave the rules in the default rules range and this will cause problems.
 I suggest you use your own number conventions
-These can be found using the wazuh manager logs.
+2. Errors can be found using the wazuh manager logs.
-They also have a nasty habit of not meantioning how to disseminate scripts, bat files, powershell or files to your endpoints I will fill this out later

 #### Remote execution of Wazuh Commands and SCA Commands